globus/globus-compute/docs/endpoints/multi_user.rst

    mep_id = "id_as_shared_by_mep_admin"  # perhaps via email, or a web site
    with Executor() as ex:
-       ex.endpoint_id = mep_id  # no change from a CEP interaction
+       ex.endpoint_id = mep_id  # no change from a SEP interaction
        f = ex.submit(hello_from_node, "Obi-Wan")
        print(f.result())

-This interaction is no different than for use of a CEP (in fact, the Tutorial Endpoint is a MEP, and this interaction works there as well!), although does not customize the configuration.
+This interaction is no different than for use of a SEP (in fact, the Tutorial Endpoint is a MEP, and this interaction works there as well!), although does not customize the configuration.
 For that, the only necessary addition is the ``user_endpoint_config``: